Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Results

 \subsection{RQ2: \newidea Evaluation}

-Figure~\ref{fig:isc} shows the sorted average accuracy for Runtime Behavior Reason for different models, with an additional line indicating the IC scores.
+Fig.~\ref{fig:isc} shows the sorted average accuracy for Runtime Behavior Reason for different models, with an additional line indicating the IC scores.
 A detailed information of mean IC scores and their standard deviations are also reported in Table~\ref{table:rq1}.

 \phead{Overall Performance.} We find that the majority of LLMs exhibit a low level of \newidea with scores below 20, which highlights the inconsistency in model behavior across the four tasks of Runtime Behavior Reasoning.
 Among all of the models, GPT-4-Turbo stands out with the highest IC score of 42.5, even more than double that of the second place GPT-3.5 (i.e., 20.6).
 Given that GPT-4-Turbo achieves the best results in both Runtime Behavior Reasoning and \newidea Evaluation (i.e., 75.0\% of Avg.
-Acc. and 42.5 of IC score), we believe that it has both superior ability on program reasoning and a high level of \newidea across sequentially related tasks in our evaluation.
+Acc. and 42.5 of IC score), we believe that it has both superior ability in program reasoning and a high level of \newidea across sequentially related tasks in our evaluation.

-\phead{Trend Between IC and Runtime Behavior Reasoning.} As illustrated in Figure~\ref{fig:isc}, we find that there is an approximately similar trend between the model's average accuracy and its IC score.
-For example, Compared to CodeLlama-7B-Instruct, its larger version CodeLlama-34B-Instruct has a noticeable higher average accuracy (i.e., 38.5\% v.s.
+\phead{Trend Between IC and Runtime Behavior Reasoning.} As illustrated in Fig.~\ref{fig:isc}, we find that there is an approximately similar trend between the model's average accuracy and its IC score.
+For example, compared to CodeLlama-7B-Instruct, its larger version CodeLlama-34B-Instruct has a noticeable higher average accuracy (i.e., 38.5\% v.s.
 51.0\%) and IC score (i.e., 4.1 v.s.
 11.8).
 However, this pattern does not hold for all models.
 The performance of the general LLM Mistral-7B is not as good as that of CodeLlama-34B in terms of average accuracy (i.e., 48.0\% v.s.
-51.0\% in Runtime Beheavior Reasoning), but it performs better on \newidea (i.e., 16.3 v.s.
+51.0\% in Runtime Beheavior Reasoning), but performs better on \newidea (i.e., 16.3 v.s.
 11.8).

-\phead{Others.} Similar to the results of RQ1, we observe that code LLMs do not significantly outperform general LLMs in IC evaluation.
+\phead{Others.} Similar to the results of RQ1, we observe that code LLMs do not significantly outperform general LLMs in the IC evaluation.
 For example, the IC score of Gemma-2B-It (i.e., 5.5) is higher than code LLMs trained with more code corpora like CodeLlama-7b-Instruct and StarCoder2-7B (i.e., 4.1 and 4.2).
 This phenomenon may suggest that more code data cannot help LLMs reason programs better and maintain their \newidea.
-In addition, CoT prompting for CodeLlama-7B-Instruct leads to a great increase in its IC score (i.e., from 4.1 to 7.5), and this improvement of \newidea may benefit from the explicit problem-solving steps.
+In addition, CoT prompting for CodeLlama-7B-Instruct leads to a great increase in its IC Score (i.e., 4.1 $\rightarrow$ 7.5), and this improvement of IC Score may benefit from explicit problem solving steps.